-Ruth McGinnis was America’s first great professional woman pool player.
+Ruth McGinnis was America’s first great female pool professional.

 Rebecca Batley/Guest Contributor

 In her skirt, blouse and smart midi heels, Ruth McGinnis did not look like your typical pool shark.
 Playing pool in a skirt is not the easiest of things to do — it does not allow the player to ‘sprawl’ over the table, nor to lean too far over.
 Neither was the early twentieth century American pool hall the easiest of places for a woman with sporting ambitions.